Pen – FrøyaRingen (NYTEK23)

 30 500 kg x 10 = 305 000 kg.

-The critical amount of dead fish must not exceed the residual buoyancy of the pen.
+The critical number of dead fish must not exceed the residual buoyancy of the pen.
 Net buoyancy of the pen without extra equipment like sinker tube is documented in the pen certificate.

 3. Interface with other components